SteinOv/progtheorie/README.md

 ### Usage

-To use, run in command line:
+To use program, run in command line:
 ```
 python3 main.py <chip_id> <netlist_id>
 ```